isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 What we have to work with thus far is only the fact that `type:_<_` is decidable.
-But if we were to work directly with the decidability `type:_<_`, our algorithm would need to first check whether `a < x`, and if it isn't, check that `x < a`, and if it isn't check that `x ≡ y`, and if *that isn't,* well then we definitely have a problem.
-This doesn't sound like an enjoyable experience though; as we have seen above, every invocation of decidability doubles the amount of work we need to do, since we need to use the proof or show a subsequent contradiction.
+But if we were to work directly with the decidability `type:_<_`, our algorithm would need to first check whether `bind:a x:a < x`, and if it isn't, check that `bind:a x:x < a`, and if it isn't check that `bind:a x:x ≡ a`, and if *that also isn't,* well, then we definitely have a problem.

+However, it should be the case that exactly one of `bind:a x:a < x`, `bind:a x:x
+< a`, and `bind:a x:x ≡ a` should be true for any `x` and `a` you could
+possibly desire.
+We could attempt to prove this directly, but it doesn't sound like an enjoyable experience.
+As we have seen above, every invocation of decidability doubles the amount of work we need to do, since we need to use the proof or show a subsequent contradiction.

 Instead, we can generalize the idea of decidability to a *trichotomy*, which is the idea that exactly one of three choices must hold.
-From this perspective, `type:Dec` is merely a type that states exactly one of `P` or `¬ P` holds, and so the notion of trichotomy shouldn't be earth-shattering.
+From this perspective, `type:Dec` is merely a type that states exactly one of `P` or `type:¬` `P` holds, and so the notion of trichotomy shouldn't be earth-shattering.
 We can define `type:Tri` (analogous to `type:Dec`) as as proof that exactly one of `A`, `B` or `C` holds:

 ```agda
   data Tri {a b c : Level} (A : Set a) (B : Set b) (C : Set c)